ansys/pyensight/doc/source/calc_functions.rst

        interest.

     #.
 Create a part clip or extract the outer surface of the part using part extract
-       (create a 2D part from the 3D parts used above) a surface on which you wish to see the fluid shear stress.
+       (create a 2D part from the 3D parts used in the previous step) a surface on which you want to see the fluid shear stress.

     #.
-Compute Fluid Shear variable (on the 2D surface).
+Compute the Fluid Shear variable (on the 2D surface).

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 20 80

     * - velocity gradient